January 28, 2020

 Our doctors take shifts and work as a team, so you may not always speak with the same doctor.
 We do our best to accommodate consistency to provide you a streamlined experience.

 You won’t need to speak to one of our doctors to transfer an existing prescription.
 Our doctors only communicate with patients who use our telemedicine service.

-We currently have five doctors on staff and will increase as we expand services to other states.
+We currently have six doctors on staff and will increase as we expand services to other states.